colinetzel/diabetes-reinforcement-learning/README.md

 Effect of Insulin Feedback on Closed-Loop Glucose Control: A Crossover Study by Ruiz et al. https://www.ncbi.nlm.nih.gov/pubmed/23063039

-The simulator used in glucosym, located at: https://github.com/Perceptus/GlucoSym
+The simulator used is glucosym, located at: https://github.com/Perceptus/GlucoSym